Underfunded and underestimated: Grassroots and community groups as the missing link to understanding poverty in the UK

 ‘Hard’ Outcomes

 The report notes that “services often assume that people should have ‘recovered’ after a particular period of receiving support,” and when additional help is needed, it is often unavailable.
-Had there been a better understanding, as participants suggested, that recovery is rarely a straight path, these assumptions would likely have been avoided.
+Had there been a better understanding that recovery is rarely a straight path, as participants suggested, these assumptions would likely have been avoided.

-These challenges are compounded by the broader system in which commissioners often prioritise measurable “hard” outcomes like employment and housing, often neglecting essential “soft” outcomes such as confidence and relationship-building, which can be just as significant to the individual.
+This lack of understanding extends to how services measure success.
+Commissioners often prioritise measurable “hard” outcomes like employment and housing, often neglecting essential “soft” outcomes such as confidence and relationship-building, which can be just as significant to the individual.
 Conditional support structures complicate access further, sometimes penalising individuals for not meeting predefined targets.

 Who holds the pot?

-Anchor organisations, such as social landlords and grant-making foundations, play a crucial role in providing much needed support to smaller charities, organisations and initiatives.
-However, the Fulfilling Lives report notes how commissioning systems can work against them: “Commissioners are often incentivised to give contracts to larger organisations that can achieve economies of scale, take on greater financial risks, demonstrate ‘value for money’, use ‘tested’ approaches, and have the systems required to ensure quality and monitor outcomes.”
+Regardless of their track record, larger charities, typically functioning nationally, are given funding priority.
+The Fulfilling Lives report notes how commissioning systems can work against them.
+“Commissioners are often incentivised to give contracts to larger organisations that can achieve economies of scale, take on greater financial risks, demonstrate ‘value for money’, use ‘tested’ approaches, and have the systems required to ensure quality and monitor outcomes.”

 Stronger roots